Back to Blogs

 Other nations have enacted their own laws:

-• The CCPA in California gives its people the right to know what’s being collected and used for.
+• The California Consumer Privacy Act (CCPA) in California gives its people the right to know what’s being collected and where it’s being used.

-• LGPD of Brazil asks users to be clear about their data collection and processing rights.
+• Lei Geral de Proteção de Dados (Brazil’s General Data Protection Law) asks users to be clear about their data collection and processing rights.

 The Future of Data Security in Outsourcing: Proactive Measures for Success